CGilde/syn-prov-hdi/README.md

 2. Build the DB module
 3. Goto HRTT, connect to the HDI Container created in 2., open SQL Console and execute call "Insert_data"
-4. Optional: in case you want to deploy it with a different schema name: build the project, download the mtar, copy to server, deploy it via xs deploy (details in How To guide)
+4. In case you want to deploy it with a different schema name: build the project, download the mtar, copy to server, deploy it via xs deploy and an explicit schema name via mta-extension.
+A sample mta-extension file that can be adapted is included as syn-prov-hdi.mtaext, just remove the line "service-name..." and define a schema name.